Comprehensive Guide on Kal (Unripe, Early Picked, Boza) Pistachios

 Kal (unripe, early picked) pistachio kernels, based on the intensity of their green color, are categorized as:

 7- Uses and Markets

-Unripe or Kal (unripe, early picked) Pistachio Kernels are very useful in the food industry due to its brilliant green color and delicious taste.
-This kind of pistachio kernels is very useful in bakeries, decorating foods and desserts, production of pistachio powder, as well as the production of pistachio butter.
-Green Peeled pistachio kernels is also prepared from the Unripe Pistachio Kernel.
+Unripe or Kal (early picked) Pistachio Kernels are very useful in the food industry due to their brilliant green color and delicious taste.
+This kind of pistachio kernel is very useful in bakeries, decorating foods, desserts, production of pistachio powder, as well as in production of pistachio butter.
+Green Peeled pistachio kernel is also prepared from the Unripe Pistachio Kernel.

 Every year, some farmers harvest a percentage of pistachios before they fully ripen and process their kernels to be used in the methods mentioned above.
 With this method, only 10 kg kernels will be obtained from 100 kg harvested pistachios.

-This type of pistachios has a good market in Countries such as Italy, Germany, Switzerland, Swede, china, South Korea, Japan, Dubai, Spain, Canada.
+This type of pistachio has a good market in Countries such as Italy, Germany, Switzerland, Swede, China, South Korea, Japan, Dubai, Spain and Canada.

-This is why pistachio exporters have put this product on their list.
+This is why pistachio exporters add these kernels to their product list.

 8- Wrapping Up!

-So, in conclusion, we have found out that Kal (unripe, early picked, Boza) pistachios are basically kal and unripe pistachio kernels that are harvested before fully ripen to provide the best taste, color, and quality.
-They can be very useful in the food industry due to their brilliant green color and yummy taste.
+So, in conclusion, we have found out that Kal (unripe, early picked, Boza) pistachios are basically unripe pistachio kernels that are harvested before fully ripen to provide the best taste, color and quality.
+Due to their brilliant green color and yummy taste, they can be very useful in food industry .

 Feel free to share this piece of information with your friends.